 So let us not grow weary in doing what is right, for we will reap at harvest time, if we do not give up.
 So then, whenever we have an opportunity, let us work for the good of all, and especially for those of the family of faith.

-I can’t finish this post without saying that I am thankful for you, the readers of my blog and my Guided Life Ezines.
+I can’t finish this post without saying that I am thankful for you, the readers of my blog and my emails.
 You are a blessing to me.
-I haven’t been as consistent as I’ve wanted to be in my blogging and plan to change that.

 Wishing you peace and blessings.